 Overall, the rainbows from three of the four main rivers (Tukituki, Tutaekuri and Ngaruroro) are down slightly on average in comparison to the previous summer.

 With all waters still open until the end of June, the next few months are a great time to fish as trout start to move up river in preparation for spawning.

-This movement upstream often creates large congregations of trout in pools higher up in river catchments as they hold up, ready for their next run further up the river onto their spawning grounds.
+This movement upstream often creates large congregations of trout in pools higher up in river catchments as they hold up, ready for their next run further up the river to their spawning grounds.

-The winter season officially kicked off at the start of April with the winter season licence taking affect.
+The winter season officially kicked off at the start of April, which is when winter season licences take affect.

-For those who are unaware, a winter licence allows anglers to fish from April through to the end of September (6months) at a cost of only $75 for an adult.
+For those who might not know, a winter licence enables anglers to fish from April through to the end of September (6 months) at a cost of $76 for an adult.

-If you haven’t yet fished this season, but are keen to get out over the next few months, be sure to buy your winter fishing licence and get out there - if it ever stops raining!
+So, if you have yet to fish this season, but are keen to get out over the next few months, be sure to buy your winter fishing licence and make the most of what this region has to offer.

 - February 2021

 - September 2020